-Heroes 3.5: Wake of Gods Portal > Couatl – Factory nature Tier 7 – Horn of the Abyss update #12
+Heroes 3.5: In the Wake of Gods Portal > Couatl – Factory nature Tier 7 – Horn of the Abyss update #12

 Couatl – Factory nature Tier 7 – Horn of the Abyss update #12